arpastrana/compas_cem/docs/index.rst

 Authors
 -------

-COMPAS CEM is developed by `Rafael Pastrana`_ at the `CREATE Laboratory`_ at the `Princeton University School of Architecture`_ in collaboration Patrick Ole Ohlbrock from the Chair of Structural Design at `ETH Zürich`_ and Pierluigi D'Acunto from the Professorship of Structural Design at the `Technical University of Munich`_.
+COMPAS CEM is developed by `Rafael Pastrana`_ at the `CREATE Laboratory`_ at the `Princeton University School of Architecture`_ in collaboration with Patrick Ole Ohlbrock from the Chair of Structural Design at `ETH Zürich`_ and Pierluigi D'Acunto from the Professorship of Structural Design at the `Technical University of Munich`_.

 First Example
 ==============